tomjamtin/echox/website/content/cookbook/load-balancing.md

 +++
-title = "Load Balancing Recipe" description = "Load balancing multiple Echo servers using a reverse proxy server like Nginx, Armor."
+title = "Load Balancing Recipe" description = "Load balancing multiple Echo servers using a reverse proxy server like Nginx, HaProxy."
 [menu.main]
   name = "Load Balancing"
   parent = "cookbook"
 +++

-This recipe demonstrates how you can use Nginx or Armor as a reverse proxy server and load balance between multiple Echo servers.
+This recipe demonstrates how you can use Nginx as a reverse proxy server and load balance between multiple Echo servers.

 ## How to setup Nginx proxy server with Echo?